-But enough about Easter, and enough about the cookbook…how ’bout an easy, amazing recipe for Roasted Garlic Hummus?
 I don't know about you, but I ate a few too many jellybeans and Cadbury Creme Eggs over the past couple of weeks.
-So instead of reaching for the candy basket again the next time I start feeling a little snack-y, I decided to whip up a much healthier, more filling, and more satisfying alternative — homemade hummus!
+So instead of reaching for the candy basket again the next time I start feeling a little snack-y, I decided to whip up a much healthier, more filling, and more satisfying alternative -- homemade Roasted Garlic Hummus!

 But again, if you don't mind a bit of texture, feel free to skip this step.
 I typically don't peel my chickpeas unless

 I'm feeling energetic I'm feeling extra patient I have extra time that day.

 Either way, top off your finished Roasted Garlic Hummus with a drizzle of good-quality extra-virgin olive oil.
 For a bit more color and flavor, you may also sprinkle the dish with some smoked paprika and minced parsley.
 And that's it!

 Get ready for a fresh, flavorful snack that's, incidentally, way healthier than reaching for that 7th Cadbury Creme Egg.
 Not that I know anything about that. 😉